dlatk/dlatk/doc/source/fwinterface/fwflag_bert_msg_aggregation.rst

 Description
 ===========

-Any method that can be called as `np.method(bertMessageVectors, axis=0)`.
+Specify the aggregation function to apply over embedded messages to produce a single embedding of the group_id (:doc:`fwflag_c`).

 Argument and Default Value
 ==========================

-By default we take the mean of the messages.
+Default: mean.

 Details
 =======

+Any method that can be called as `np.method(bertMessageVectors, axis=0)`.

 Other Switches
 ==============